shipyardapp/Shipyard-Documentation/docs/README.md

 - Low-code platforms can't handle complex business problems.
 - Data Teams are being tasked with navigating and solving DevOps problems.

-We designed Shipyard as a first-class workflow automation platform that tackles these problems head-on, helping data teams get to production faster than ever.
+We designed Platform as a first-class workflow automation platform that tackles these problems head-on, helping data teams get to production faster than ever.
 Teams can launch, monitor, scale, and share business solutions in less than 5 minutes without ever touching infrastructure.

 In essence, we're helping Data Engineers, Data Scientists, and Data Analysts focus on the parts of the job that they're best at. **Solving problems with data.**

-## The Shipyard Platform
+## The Platform Platform

-Out of the box, we offer a lot of features that help make Shipyard the easiest platform for launching and experimenting with new business solutions.
+Out of the box, we offer a lot of features that help make Platform the easiest platform for launching and experimenting with new business solutions.

 - Projects for organization
 - Built-in notifications and error-handling